 It is true that Boards of Elections and their associated staff are charged with determining individuals’ eligibility to vote based on United States and North Carolina elections law.
 However, arbitrarily determining an individual’s ability to understand vote selections they are making based on situational evidence pertaining to their mental state is outside of the legal scope of all elections Boards and personnel.

-When considering whether or not an individual is eligible to vote based on mental competency, Boards of Elections are only able to consider one factor pursuant to N.C.G.S 122C-58; whether or not the individual in question’s legal right to vote has been precluded by unrevoked adjudication of incompetency.
+That being said, if the issue arose from a provisional ballot cast, the Board of Elections would only be able to consider one factor pursuant to N.C.G.S 122C-58; whether or not the individual in question’s legal right to vote has been precluded by unrevoked adjudication of incompetency.

 An adjudication of incompetency must be petitioned for, and is granted or denied pursuant to definitions and guidance outlined in N.C.G.S.
 35A.
 For more information, contact a legal representative or consult legal sources.